ysdn2019/Graduates-List/graduates/zachery-eng.md

 ---
 path: /work/sleep-deprivation
 graduate: Zachery Eng
-mainimg: /assets/work/eng_zachery_sleep_web_main.jpg
+cover: /assets/work/eng_zachery_sleep_web_main.jpg
-thumbnailimg: /assets/work/eng_zachery_sleep_web_thumbnail.jpg
+thumbnail: /assets/work/eng_zachery_sleep_web_thumbnail.jpg
 title: Sleep Deprivation
 groupmembers:
-fields: Data Visualisation, Print, UI/UX
+category: Data Visualisation, Print, UI/UX
 mediumdimensions: Print, 22 x 36 inches unfolded and 8 x 11 inches folded
 description: To bring awareness to the problem of sleep deprivation, a printed pamphlet and interactive website were chosen to spread the word.
 The pamphlet allows for easy accessibility, while the digital website is built for deeper analysis into the problem.
 The full case study will be available at zacheryeng.com.
 digitallink: http://zacheryeng.com/pages/sleep.html